 - the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage

-Our Aim is to reduce the impact of poverty and isolation amongst deprived and marginalised members of the Aberdeen community through activities that will promote social integration, diversity, good health and well-being.
+Our aim is to reduce isolation and the impact of poverty amongst disadvantaged and marginalised members of the Aberdeen community through activities that will promote social integration, diversity, good health and well-being.